Dre Campbell Farm

 Castor oil, which comes from castor beans, is excellent for getting rid of moles, voles, and possibly armadillos.

 However, grow the castor bean plant with caution.
-The seeds can be poisonous to humans and animals if ingested [2].
+The seeds can poison humans and animals if ingested [2].

 22. Tomatoes

-That’s right, planting tomatoes can help protect other plants in your garden.
-However, be sure to plant at least one companion plant nearby that will, in turn, protect your tomatoes from pests.
+That’s right; planting tomatoes can help protect other plants in your garden.
+However, be sure to grow at least one companion plant nearby that will, in turn, protect your tomatoes from pests.

-In particular, tomatoes will help protect your asparagus, as the scent of the plant helps get rid of asparagus beetles.
+In particular, tomatoes will help protect your asparagus, as the plant’s scent helps get rid of asparagus beetles.

-Since many gardeners plan to have tomatoes anyway, it’s helpful to know that they can perform double duty.
+Since many gardeners plan to have tomatoes anyway, knowing they can perform double duty is helpful.

 Find a variety of high-quality tomatoes here.